 Get The Creeps at The Hunterian Museum

 Do you like looking at pickled organs & anatomical oddities?
 Then you will absolutely love the Royal College of Surgeons of England’s Hunterian Museum.
-But you will hate that it’s only reopening in early 2023.
+Just make sure you go for lunch before, not after.

 Grace Holborn With The Power of Your Lungs at Lucky Voice

 Lucky Holborn, because Lucky Voice has an outpost on Chancery Lane.
 Complete with costume boxes, push for drinks buttons, and over 11,000 songs.
 And 4am closing times.